abpframework/abp/docs/en/Concurrency-Check.md

 }
 ```

-Set the **ConcurrencyStamp** input value to the entity in the **UpdateAsync** method of your application service, for that purpose you can use the `SetConcurrencyStampIfNotNull` method like as below:
+Set the **ConcurrencyStamp** input value to the entity in the **UpdateAsync** method of your application service, for that purpose you can use the `SetConcurrencyStampIfNotNull` method as below:

 ```csharp
 public class BookAppService : ApplicationService, IBookAppService